trottling/Android_driver_module_builder/README.md

 2.

 ```
-    With log into terminal build_terminal_log.sh
+    With log in terminal - build_terminal_log.sh
-    With log into build_file_log.sh
+    With log in file - build_file_log.sh
 ```